goauthentik/authentik/website/docs/flow/index.md

 Flows can have policies assigned to them.
 These policies determine if the current user is allowed to see and use this flow.

+Keep in mind that in certain circumstances, policies cannot match against users and groups as there is no authenticated user yet.

 ## Designation

 Flows are designated for a single purpose.
 This designation changes when a flow is used.
 The following designations are available: